baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 ### Metrics

-Each model will be evaluatied by the AUC of its ROC, as described in the problem statement section.
+Each model will be evaluated by the AUC of its ROC, as described in the problem statement section.
 Several other acronyms may be thrown in as part of an intellectual shock and awe campaign.

 ## II.
 Analysis